rockcarver/frodo-lib/.github/README.md

 ## New In 2.x

-2.x introduces breaking changes to support multiple instances of the library to run concurrently and communicating with multiple different ForgeRock Identity Platform instances.
+2.x introduces breaking changes to support multiple instances of the library to run concurrently and communicate with multiple different ForgeRock Identity Platform instances at the same time.
 1.x would operate using a global singleton, making it impossible to connect to more than one platform instance at a time.

 ## Features